Mechanical and Aerospace Engineering (MAE)

 MAE 130A.
 Mechanics I: Statics (4)

 (Cross-listed with SE 101A.)
 Statics of particles and rigid bodies in two and three dimensions.
 Free body diagrams.
 Internal forces.
 Static analysis of trusses, frames, and machines.
 Shear force and bending moment diagrams in beams.
 Equilibrium problems with friction.
-Prerequisites: Math 20C and Phys 2A with grades of C– or better.
+Prerequisites: grades of C– or better in Math 20C and Phys 2A.
 Students cannot also receive credit for SE 101A.

 MAE 130B.
 Mechanics II: Dynamics (4)